-Each service has specific access control settings, and these default to not allowing external access (i.e. traffic not from locally Ethernet connected devices.
+Each service has specific access control settings, and these default to not allowing external access (i.e. traffic not from locally Ethernet connected devices).
 You can also lock down access to a specific routing table, and restrict the source IP addresses from which connections are accepted.

-In the case of the web interface, you can also define trusted IP addresses which are given priority access to the login page even.
+In the case of the web interface, you can also define trusted IP addresses which are given priority access to the login page even if there is a denial of service attack against the web interface.
 When using the FB6000 as an LNS you may be allowing access to CQM graphs linked from control systems as an ISP and so have to have the web interface open to the world.
 You should make use of the trusted IP settings to ensure you still have access even if there is a denial of service attack against the web interface.
-You should also set up access restrictions for users (see Section 4.1.4 for details.
+You should also set up access restrictions for users (see Section 4.1.4 for details).